-SJS is caused by an overreaction of the immune system to certain medications.
-It is not certain what causes the overreaction but it may be linked to genetic factors.
+Most SJS is caused by an overreaction of the immune system to certain medicines.
+It is not certain what causes the overreaction.
+Illness and genes may play a role.

 - Imidazole antifungals

-SJS symptoms progress over time.
-Early symptoms may include:
+SJS symptoms develop over time.
+Early symptoms may be:

 - Sore throat